hoeeeeeeng/decpetion-club/README.md

 # decpetion-club
-A reporsitory for university assignements
+A repository for university assignments